Sharia: Sources

-Although for many Muslim sects, hadith was second to that of the Quran in authority, the majority of Sharia rules derived from hadith rather than the Quran.
+Although for many Muslim sects, hadith was second to the Quran in authority, the majority of Sharia rules were derived from hadith rather than the Quran.
 The body of hadith provides more detailed and practical legal guidance, but it was recognized early on that not all of them were authentic.
-Early Islamic scholars developed personal criteria for evaluating their authenticity by assessing trustworthiness of the individuals listed in their transmission chains.
-These studies narrowed down the vast corpus of prophetic traditions to several thousand "sound (seeming to collectors)" hadiths, which were collected in several canonical compilations.
+Hadith compilations were developed along divergent lines influenced by distinct cultural spheres where each sect established over time its own accredited corpus, and shaped by the presuppositions of religio-political divisions such as Sunni, Shia, and Kharijite; this situation, which compromised reliability, subsequently paved the way for scholars of hadith to establish specific criteria for verifying the authenticity of these narrations.
+Later Islamic scholars developed various personal criteria for evaluating their authenticity by assessing the trustworthiness of the individuals listed in their transmission chains.
+These studies narrowed down the vast corpus of prophetic traditions to several thousand "sound (seeming to collectors)" hadiths, which were collected in several sect-specific canonical compilations.
 The hadiths which enjoyed concurrent transmission were deemed mutawatir; however, the vast majority of hadiths were handed down by only one or a few transmitters and were therefore seen to yield only probable knowledge.
-The uncertainty was further compounded by ambiguity of the language contained in some hadiths and Quranic passages.
-Disagreements on the relative merits and interpretation of the textual sources allowed legal scholars considerable leeway in formulating alternative rulings.
+The uncertainty was further compounded by the ambiguity of the language contained in some hadiths and Quranic passages.

 In Imam Malik's usage, hadith did not consist only of the words claimed to belong to Muhammad as is the case with Shiite Muslims.
 While hadith does not appear to be an important source of decision for early fiqh scholars such as Abu Hanifa, for later scholars, hadith is perceived as the words of Muhammad merely and is considered as a strong and separate source of decision alongside the Quran.
 Today, Quranists do not consider hadiths as a valid source of religious rulings.